 State lawmakers were considering a bill to ban flavored weed vapes.
 These types of bans have been introduced in many states.
 The bill would have banned the “use of flavors not derived from the cannabis plant.”
 In light of the pandemic, this bill may come back around next year.

 State lawmakers withdrew many weed proposals this year.
 One of the most anticipated bills was Assembly Bill 2028.
 The bill would have allowed CBD in food and beverages in the state.
 It would have also established testing and labeling rules for CBD products.
 The bill was neither approved nor denied.
 The legislative session ended on Aug.
 31.

-To learn more about the state’s weed industry, enroll in CTU’s online cannabis training program here.
+To learn more about the state's weed industry, enroll in CTU’s online cannabis training program to earn your marijuana certification.